rust-lang/cargo/src/doc/guide.md

 ```

 We’re passing `--bin` because we’re making a binary program: if we
 were making a library, we’d leave it off.
-If you’d like to not initialize a new
+This also initializes a new `git`
-git repository as well (the default), you can also pass `--vcs none`.
+repository by default.
+If you don't want it to do that, pass `--vcs none`.

 Let’s check out what Cargo has generated for us: